h8liu-archives/d8/README.md

 For example, for parsing domains, one only need to import the `d8/domain` package, and don't need to care about the client and crawling cursor code.

-Package listing are ordered by dependencies.
+Package listing are ordered by dependencies, from bottom to top.

 General purpose helpers: